mesosphere-backup/dcos-vagrant/examples/oinker/README.md

     }
     EOF
     ```
-1. Install marathon-lb:
+1. Install the marathon-lb package:

     ```
     dcos package install --options=/tmp/marathon-lb.json marathon-lb --yes
     ```
-1. Wait for the marathon-lb framework to be running and healthy.
+1. Wait for the Marathon-LB service to be running and healthy.
 Check the DC/OS Services UI: <http://m1.dcos/#/services/>.

+    The Marathon-LB service should deploy 1 task on the public DC/OS node.
+This can be seen on the service detail page.

 ## Install Oinker